 - To make scoring easier, perform the final rise overnight in the refrigerator.
 Cold dough makes it easier to cut swiftly and sharply, without the blade dragging.

-- Get yourself a pair of protective silicone oven mitts for the extremely hot temperatures used in baking.
+- Get yourself a pair of heavy duty oven mitts for the extremely hot temperatures used in baking.
 Burns from a dutch oven are so painful!

 - 45 grams active sourdough starter, at its peak